-The Company previously entered into the Letter Agreements with MacAndrews.
-Under the terms of the Letter Agreements, the Company had the right to sell to MacAndrews shares of its Class A Common Stock at a specified price per share.
-In connection with and as a commitment fee for the entrance into certain of these Letter Agreements, the Company also issued MacAndrews warrants (the "Letter Agreement Warrants") to purchase additional shares of the Company's Class A Common Stock.
+The Company has previously entered into the Letter Agreements with MacAndrews.
+Under the terms of the Letter Agreements, during the one year commitment period beginning on the date of each License Agreement, the Company had the right to sell to MacAndrews shares of its Class A common stock at a specified price per share, and MacAndrews had the right (exercisable up to three times) to require the Company to sell to it shares of Class A common stock at the same price.
+The commitment period of each of the Letter Agreements has now expired.
+In addition, in connection with and as a commitment fee for the entrance into certain of these Letter Agreements, the Company also issued MacAndrews warrants (the "Letter Agreement Warrants") to purchase additional shares of the Company's Class A common stock.